sharkeyryan/pgvectorscale-rag-solution/README.md

 # Building a High-Performance RAG Solution with Pgvectorscale and Python

-This project uses `pgvectorscale` with Docker and Python, leveraging Ollama running `nomic-embed-text` model for embeddings.
+This project uses `pgvectorscale` with Docker and Python, leveraging Ollama running `granite-embedding:30m` model for embeddings.
 It is a RAG (Retrieval-Augmented Generation) solution, combining retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.

 ## Credits and links
 This project was forked from [Dave Ebbelaar](https://github.com/daveebbelaar)'s Pgvector RAG tutorial repo: [pgvectorscale-rag-solution](https://github.com/daveebbelaar/pgvectorscale-rag-solution)